 Paris Preston, ND

 Dr. Paris Preston was born and raised in the Berkshire Mountains of New England.
 There she developed a deep and abiding love of nature.
 She went to the University of Massachusetts and received her BS in Zoology.
 In 1988 she moved to Seattle to follow a call of the heart to go to Naturopathic Medical School.
 Since graduating in 1992 from Bastyr University, Dr. Preston has been providing Family Practice medical care to people of all ages.
 Practicing for 22 years, Dr. Preston still finds deep joy in her work and passion for helping people restore health and balance in their lives.

 Symptoms (dis-ease) are an expression of the imbalances in our lives.
 Using her understanding of nature as the guide, Dr. Preston looks to see where people’s lives are no longer in balance and as a result symptoms have occurred.
 With her knowledge in the medical sciences and her training as a Plant Spirit Medicine practitioner, Dr. Preston works to weave together a process of healing that is unique for each client.
 By addressing the source of the imbalance the result is the restoration of health and wellness on all levels.

 In her free time Dr. Preston enjoys going for walks, reading books, cooking and spending time with friends.

 Dr. Paris Preston brings another level of committed care to Emerald City Clinic as she is contracted with most insurance companies.
 Please inquire when calling to schedule an appointment about which companies she works with specifically.

-Debra Fox, Office Manager
+Catherine Arnold, Office Manager